hansen942/pl-project/README.md

 Redesigning the system will allow me to add displays that allow the typechecker to walk through its reasoning and explain why it typed things a certain way.
 This will make it easier to debug, as well as being informative for someone using the system.

+This is currently handled by setting the value of the `debug` reference in the `typecheck.ml` file, so if you do not want to see this / actually just want to typecheck something, you should set this reference to `false`.
+I will eventually get around to making this a command-line flag.

 ## How to Build

 Note: